-

 # Bypass Borg confirmation about check with repair option.
 Defaults to

-# an interactive prompt from Borg.
+# false and an interactive prompt from Borg.

 # check_i_know_what_i_am_doing: true